How To Pierce Your Ears Yourself

 There are ear piercing kits available, but these are the items we used:

-TIP: If you have sensitive skin like I do, make sure that you research the metal of the earrings you’ll be using.
+TIP: If you have sensitive skin like I do, make sure to research the metal of the earrings you’ll be using.
 My ears regularly get infected when I wear fake metal.
-The earrings we used after my piercing were zinc-based (which is a form of white metal) and they worked great!
+The earrings we used after my piercing were zinc-based (which is a form of white metal) and they worked great.

 How To Pierce Your Ear At Home